containers/common/docs/containers.conf.5.md

 Creates a more verbose container-create event which includes a JSON payload with detailed information about the container.
 Set to false by default.

+**healthcheck_events**=true|false

+Whenever Podman should log healthcheck events.
+With many running healthcheck on short interval Podman will spam the event log a lot as it generates a event for each single healthcheck run.
+Because this event is optional and only useful to external consumers that may want to know when a healthcheck is run or failed allow users to turn it off by setting it to false.

+Default is true.

 **helper_binaries_dir**=["/usr/libexec/podman", ...]

 A is a list of directories which are used to search for helper binaries.